sadmankiba/bendability/docs/Boundaries.md

 - Sinusoidal pattern shown by Samin, high on left of mid and low on right of mid, is seen at more boundaries (5 / 7 I saw).
 But not in some, e.g. VI
 - Nice peak of C0 when smoothed shown by Samin was observed in raw eyes only at a few BN. ( 2 / 7 I saw)

-## Exp 4.
-Number and Probability distribution of C0 in various comb. of promoters and boundaries

-**Procedure**
-Prob. dist / density of C0 in PM, BN, PM/B, BN/P, CH [C3] [F4]

-**Observations**
-- PMs in general, have a preference for higher bendability.
-This preference is more visible in PMoB but not in PMwBs.
-In majority chromosomes (about 3 out of 5) including actual chr V, PMwBs showed a preference for rigidity.
-- Boundaries, both in and not in promoters, show similar bell-curve distribution.
-In-promoter ones are more concentrated near avg.
-- Number: With Bndry(res=200bp, score_perc=0.5) Prm bndrs - 42, Nonprm bndrs - 25, Prm w/ bndrs - 54, Prm w/o bndrs - 196

-## Exp 5.
+### Exp 2.4.
 Number and Comparison of C0 in boundaries w/ or w/o NDRs

 **Procedure**
 Promoters with and without any linkers >= x bp were considered.
 Number [C4] [F5]

 **Observations**
 *Number*
-- Bndry: res 500bp, width 500bp, score perc: 1 linker: >= 80bp:
+1. Bndry: res 500bp, width 500bp, score perc: 1 linker: >= 80bp:
   - With NDRs 22 (40%), without NDRs 37 (60%)
-- Bndry: res 200bp, width 500bp, score perc: 0.5 linker: >= 40bp:
+2. Bndry: res 200bp, width 500bp, score perc: 0.5 linker: >= 40bp:
   -

 *C0*
 ?

-## Exp 6.
+### Exp 2.5.
 Closest NDR distance from boundary

 **Procedure**
 Closest distance from boundary middle to a long linker (>=40 bp) middle was recorded.
 [C5, C6][F6, F7]